mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/install/air-gapped/catalog/index.md

     ```

 1. After the newly created `GitRepository` on the management cluster reconciles, any corresponding `App`s are loaded by Kommander controller.

+This Docker image includes code from the MinIO Project (“MinIO”), which is © 2015-2021 MinIO, Inc. MinIO is made available subject to the terms and conditions of the [GNU Affero General Public License 3.0][https://www.gnu.org/licenses/agpl-3.0.en.html].
+The complete source code for MinIO is available for the [2021 release][[https://github.com/minio/minio/tree/RELEASE.2020-12-03T05-49-24Z] of DKP/Kommander and the [2022 release][https://github.com/minio/minio/tree/RELEASE.2021-07-30T00-02-00Z] of DKP/Kommander.